opencog/atomspace/README.md

 New Developers; Pre-requisite skills
 ====================================
+Most users should almost surely focus thier attention on one of the high-level systems built on top of the AtomSpace.
+The rest of this section is aimed at anyone who wants to work *inside* of the AtomSpace.

+Most users/developers should think of the AtomSpace as being kind-of-like an operating system kernel, or the guts of a database: its complex, and you don't need to know how the innards work to use the system.
+These innards are best left to committed systems programmers and research scientists; there is no easy way for junior programmers to participate, at least, not without a lot of hard work and study.
+Its incredibly exciting, though, if you know what you're doing.

 The AtomSpace is a relatively mature system, and thus fairly complex.
 Because other users depend on it, it is not very "hackable"; it needs to stay relatively stable.
 Despite this, it is simultaneously a research platform for discovering the proper way of adequately representing knowledge in a way that is useful for general intelligence.
 It turns out that knowledge representation is not easy.
-This project is a good place to explore it, if you're interested in that sort of thing.
+This project is a -good- excellent place to explore it, if you're interested in that sort of thing.

-Most developers should think of the AtomSpace as being kind-of-like an operating system kernel, or the guts of a database: its complex, and you don't need to know how the innards work to use the system.
-These innards are best left to committed systems programmers and research scientists; there is no easy way for junior programmers to participate, at least, not without a lot of hard work and study.

-Experience in any of the following areas will make things easier for you; in fact, if you are good at any of these, please seriously consider joining the project.
+Experience in any of the following areas will make things easier for you; in fact, if you are good at any of these ... we want you.
+Bad.

 * Database internals; query optimization.
 * Logic programming; Prolog.